gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 <p class="caption">(\#fig:Figure2-19)(ref:fig2-19)</p>
 </div>

-\indent The following codechunk generates one run through generating ten data sets as the loop works through the index `c`, simulates a new set of responses (`ddsub$SimDistance`), fits a model that explores the difference in the means of the two groups (`lm_sim`), and extracts the ten p-values (stored in `pval10`) and estimated difference in the means (stored in `diff10`).
+\indent The following code chunk generates one run through generating ten data sets as the loop works through the index `c`, simulates a new set of responses (`ddsub$SimDistance`), fits a model that explores the difference in the means of the two groups (`lm_sim`), and extracts the ten p-values (stored in `pval10`) and estimated difference in the means (stored in `diff10`).
 The smallest p-value of the ten p-values (`min(pval10)`) is 0.00576.
 By finding the value of `diff10` where `pval10` is equal to (`==`) the `min(pval10)`, the estimated difference in the means from the simulated responses that produced the smallest p-value can be extracted.
 The difference was -4.17 here.
 As in the previous initial explorations of permutations, this is just one realization of this process and it needs to be repeated many times to study the impacts of using (1) the first realization of the responses to estimate the difference and p-value and (2) the result with the smallest p-value from ten different realizations of the responses to estimate the difference and p-value.
 In the following code, we added octothorpes (#)^[You can correctly call octothorpes *number* symbols or, in the twitter verse, *hashtags*.
 For more on this symbol, see "http://blog.dictionary.com/octothorpe/".
 Even after reading this, I call them